CERTIFICATED / TEACHERS

 SFUSD requires all teachers to hold or be pursuing a valid California teaching credential and an English Learner or Bilingual Authorization.
 Learn more about state credentialing requirements through the California Commission on Teacher Credentialing.

 We welcome applications from teachers who have not yet received their credentials and hold a Bachelor's degree from a regionally accredited institution.
-Individuals who meet these minimum requirements may be eligible for permits/waivers that would allow one to teach while pursuing a credential or to be a potential candidate for our Pathway to Teaching program.
+Individuals who meet these minimum requirements may be eligible for permits/waivers that would allow one to teach while pursuing a credential.
 For more information about credentialing in SFUSD, please visit our Credentials website.

 APPLY NOW